parrisvarney/ng-awesome-table/README.md

 This will create an awesome column sorter.
 Simple as that.

+## Styling

+Probably the least awesome parts of ng-awesome-table are the packaged styles.
+There are 3 overrides available.

+* `nga-filter` targets each filter's input box.
+* `nga-sorter-ascending` styles the sorter icon that is visible when the column is being sorted.
+* `nga-sorter-descending` styles the sorter icon that is visible when the table column is being sorted in reverse order.

 ## Upcoming
 * Sorting on callbacks
 * Filtering on callbacks